What happens when we test DeltaNet on diverse nonlinear relationships?

 After processing 1000 tokens to build the final state $S_{\text{final}}$, we randomly selected past keys and measured reconstruction accuracy for their associated values.
 The test scaled from single-pair retrieval up to 50 simultaneous queries.

+The exponential relationship's poor performance suggested exploring architectural modifications.
 We tested 1D convolution with kernel sizes 3, 5, and 7, applied to both keys and values before DeltaNet processing.
-The hypothesis: local averaging might tame magnitude explosions while preserving overall structure.

 Exponential relationships: Short conv provides massive benefit—MSE drops from 1.92 (no conv) to 0.033 (kernel=7).
 This 64× improvement suggests local smoothing helps tame magnitude explosions.